A retreat is about listening and waiting, receiving, and being.

 • The English mystic, Julian of Norwich lived in the late 14th/early 15th century - a time of social, political and ecclesial turmoil.
 I have given a number of presentations on her & my own journey of formation as I have immersed myself in her texts, “Revelations of Divine Love.”
 This classic of medieval religious literature, is replete with theological insights.
 In my talks, you are invited to enter Julian's world, mind & heart.
 How may her voice speak to us from across the ages?

+• The MBTI identifies our personality preferences according to four dimensions, & helps us understand our potential strengths & development areas.
 As a licensed practitioner, I am able to provide access to the MBTI official assessment, & generate reports through Psychometrics Canada who set the costs.

 Testimonials